FRAUD RESOURCE CENTER

 • Phishers impersonating VA officials ask for personal information such as Social Security numbers, saying they need to update the veteran’s records.

-• Crooks pretending to be from Tricare, the health care program for military personnel and retirees and their families, contact beneficiaries offering them COVID-19 test kits.
+• Crooks pretending to be from Tricare, the health care program for military personnel and retirees and their families, contact beneficiaries offering them COVID-related services.
 It's another ploy to steal personal or financial data.

 • Fake classified ads for rental properties offer discounts for veterans and active-duty military.
 Targets are instructed to wire money for a security deposit for what turns out to be a nonexistent property.